Zakkkk/mana/readme.md

 Command `explain [command]` will give a brief explanation for any command.

 ## Adding Your Own Layouts
 Navigate to `/layouts` and create a `layoutname.json` file.
 Make sure the file name does not have any spaces.
+The name in the layout must match the file name, although you can capitalise where you want.

 The fingermap numbers range from 0 (left pinky) to 4 and 5 (left and right thumb) and then up to 9.